-2.4 The risks to human health or the environment (e.g. due to accidents).
-It is not considered that the SPG would present a risk to human health or the environment.
-It is considered that there are likely to be improvements to human health due to housing being developed to meet needs, including being of the appropriate size, location and quality.
-There will be a positive contribution to well-being.
-No 2.5 The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected).
-Since the SPG supports policies in the adopted JLDP, the SPG covers the Anglesey and Gwynedd Local Planning Authority areas and will primarily assist the LPAS to have a positive effect on the resident population in these areas.
+2.5 The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected).
+Since the SPG supports policies in the adopted JLDP the SPG covers the Anglesey and Gwynedd Local Planning Authority areas and will primarily assist the LPAs to have a positive effect on the resident population in these areas.
 No 2.6 The value and vulnerability of the area likely to be affected due to: i) the special natural characteristics or cultural heritage; ii) Exceeded environmental quality standards or limit value; iii) Intensive land use It is considered that the SPG will not have any effect on areas which have value/are vulnerable.
 Any planning application will be assessed against the relevant policies before planning permission is granted.
 No 2.7 The effects on areas or landscapes which have a recognised national, Community or international protection status.
-The Housing Mix SPG has no effect on areas or landscapes which have a recognised national, Community or protection status.
-Impacts on such areas will be considered through the application of relevant JLDP policies which have been subject to SEA.
+No effect.
+Planning obligations secure measures or contributions to address the likely impact of the proposed development on the physical or social infrastructure of the area.
+Planning obligations can both improve a development and help it go ahead and in addressing the impacts of the new development on the infrastructure of the area, can be viewed as being locally beneficial.
 It is also noted that the SPG does not directly allocate land for particular development.
 No